brodaclop/metatholm/src/lib/lore/world/concepts/vagabonds_en.md

 # Vagabonds

-All the player characters in the game of Metatholm can be described with one word: vagabonds.
+All the [player characters]((world:concepts:character)) in the game of Metatholm can be described with one word: vagabonds.

 Vagabonds are not part of society.
-Definitely not polite society, who will at best shun them, but not the fringes of society either, where they may be grudgingly accepted but will always be the other.
+Definitely not polite society, who will at best shun them, but not the fringes of society either, where they may be grudgingly accepted but will always be the Other.

 Vagabonds may not physically wander around from place to place but they will always be drifting at the whim of powers greater than them who don't care one jot about their fate.
 Some rebel against this, some resignedly accept this existence and some try to get the best out of it, it makes no difference to the end result.